ebi-gene-expression-group/atlas/README.md

 You could also build us from source - we use webpack/npm.

-Tell us about any problems by raising an issue here.
+Tell us about any problems by raising an issue in this repository.

 ##### Invoking the widget